ttntm/ttntm/src/pages/appendix.md

 **Things I intend to do with this website**:

 - Feel like me and change with me
-- Offer content about everything, and nothing
+- Offer content about things that matter to me
 - Never track and {% ext "never monetize", "https://www.nevermonetize.com" %} its visitors
 - Add a copy button to code blocks ({% ext "11ty plugin", "https://github.com/mamezou-tech/eleventy-plugin-code-clipboard" %})